BryanG13/bryang13.github.io/_talks/Ghent.md

 location: "Ghent, Belgium"
 ---

-Presentation of dynamic feeder service models with maximum headway constraints to improve service quality.
+Talk on dynamic feeder service models with maximum headway constraints to improve service quality at [ORBEL 36](https://www.orbel.be/orbel36/orbel36_book_of_abstracts_v3.pdf).